"The

 down on us.
 This time, we all prayed earnestly.
 But the storm didnt listen.

 It came relentlessly on.
-We huddled under a stout juniper while torrents of rain cascaded
+We huddled under a stout juniper while torrents of heavy rain

-After such heavy rain, our exit road was surely impassable!
+After so much rain, our exit road was surely impassable!
 How would we get out?
-But
+But we

-we had to try.
+had to try.
 There was nowhere to go for help; no cell-phone service.
-We stowed our gear
+We stowed our gear in

-in the car trunk and drove back along the rain-washed blacktop toward the dirt stretch.
+the car trunk and drove back along the rain-washed blacktop toward the dirt stretch.
+Mist

 Then, less than a hundred yards from the where the dirt road began, the blacktop